sulu/SuluHeadlessBundle/README.md

  - [Search](#search)
  - [Snippet areas](#snippet-areas)

-By default the APIs are registered as portal urls and are so prefixed with your webspace url.
+The APIs are registered as portal URLs and therefore their path is prefixed with the URL of the webspace.
-This means if you have language specific urls the API will have the same e.g.:
+If you have configured a language-specific URL for your webspace, the API URL will look something like this:

  - `https://example.org/en/api/...`